Summer High School U

 Summer High School U Program

-The Summer High School U Program is a FREE eight week program for rising 10th -12th grade low-income students living in the City of Pittsburgh and surrounding suburbs in Allegheny County (There are limited spots for non-low-income students interested in health, social services, teaching/counseling, and business careers to participate).
-Students will enroll in a college course, engage in tutoring/study skills, and participate in paid summer work experiences.
+The Summer High School University (HSU) Program is a FREE eight week program for rising 10th -12th grade low-income students (14-18 years of age) living in the City of Pittsburgh and surrounding suburbs in Allegheny County.
+Students participants enroll in a college course, engage in tutoring/study skills, and participate in paid summer work experiences.
 Class, tutoring, and work experience occurs Monday– Thursday, 9:00 am – 4:30 pm.
 Fridays are reserved for speakers, field trips, and college visits.
 All course materials, books, bus passes, tuition, and student experiences are 100% FREE.
 There is no cost for students.
-Students will earn $10 per hour for 25 hours of weekly work experience.
+Students ages 14-15 will earn $10 per hour and students 16-18 years of age will earn $12 for 20-25 hours of weekly work experience.
 Paid work experience occurs for six out of the eight program weeks.
-The program operates June 20 – August 11, 2023.
+Program enrollment for the Summer HSU is based on the students age.
+Students 14-15 years of age and are currently enrolled in at least 9th grade are eligible to enroll in the STEP UP Program.
+Students 16-18 years of age and are not graduating are eligible to enroll in the Careers Unlocked Program.
+The program operates June 16 – August 7, 2025.
+The application will open Friday, March 17, 2025.

 Application Process